SinaSoheili/SINAsoheili/README.md

 #### Hi. my name is **SINA**
 #### My personal weblog is [sinasoheili.net](https://www.sinasoheili.net) :slightly_smiling_face:
-#### You can find some of my open-source project here also you can contribute to all my project :seedling:
+#### You can find some of my open-source projects here also you can contribute to all my projects :seedling:
 #### Have fun my friend :beers: